freddyfavour/Most-annoying-cookie-consent/README.md

 ## 🚀 Live Demo

-Check out the live version [here](https://cookies-jade.vercel.app/).
+Check out the live version on this [website](https://cookies-jade.vercel.app/).

 ## 📜 Features